software-assignments-spring2022/final-project-mentorme/CONTRIBUTING.md

  `chai` - supplies assertions for unit tests

-To test, from the root of the repository:
+To test, from the back-end repository:

-    npx mocha tests/XXX.js
+    npx mocha test/XXX.js

 ### Chats:
 - open two individual tabs on chat page running on `port:3000` to communicate as two users